Go HERE for more information.

 at the River Road Recreation Center in Eugene, OR.

-The annual Northwest Permaculture Convergence is a unique opportunity to share permaculture skills, stories and fun with others who are working to build resilient communities.
-The 2015 Convergence is the first ever to be hosted in a suburban neighborhood.
-In Eugene, host city for the event, there are many impressive sites to show and stories to tell about greening our lives, neighborhoods and communities.
-Please join us!
+The annual Northwest Permaculture Convergence was a unique opportunity to share permaculture skills, stories and fun with others who are working to build resilient communities.
+The 2015 Convergence was the first ever to be hosted in a suburban neighborhood.
+In Eugene, host city for the event, there were many impressive sites to show and stories to tell about greening our lives, neighborhoods and communities.

-This year’s theme is “Greening Our Neighborhoods With Permaculture.”
+The 2015 Convergence theme was “Greening Our Neighborhoods With Permaculture.”

-The Convergence will explore a wide range of social, economic and appropriate technology topics and issues, both urban and rural, ranging in scope from home-based to regional-scale, and will include hands-on, participatory workshops.
-The intent is to showcase “evidence of a preferred future” and to demonstrate how we can move these timely models and prototypes further into the Mainstream.
+The Convergence explored a wide range of social, economic and appropriate technology topics and issues, both urban and rural, ranging in scope from home-based to regional-scale, and included hands-on, participatory workshops.
+The intent was to showcase “evidence of a preferred future” and to demonstrate how we can move these timely models and prototypes further into the Mainstream.

-The weekend will start Friday with an impressive set of site tours.
-Saturday and Sunday will feature indoor panels and presentations.
-The innovative Green Neighborhood Summit will take place on Saturday along with the outdoor Expo and Skill-Share.
-It will be a fun event and there will be entertainment.
-Meals will be organic and scrumptious.
-Camping in the neighborhood can be arranged and you are encouraged to bring your bicycles.
+The weekend started Friday with an impressive set of site tours.
+Saturday and Sunday featured indoor panels and presentations.
+The innovative Green Neighborhood Summit took place on Saturday along with the outdoor Expo and Skill-Share.